 I would also resist the temptation to use something like oid in PostgreSQL or the ROW_ID of Oracle as key.
 These values can change when moving data to other table spaces or restoring a backup or even upgrading to another version of the DBMS product.
 They might be good for temporary use, probably within a transaction or within a set of closely related transactions occurring within a few minutes or hours.

-Additional indexes are an interesting issue, which I might deal with in another article in the future.
+Additional indexes are an interesting issue, which I have dealt with in another article.
+See also Indexing of Database Tables II (additional indices).